skx/foth/README.md

 * [Forth](https://en.wikipedia.org/wiki/Forth_(programming_language))

+In brief FORTH is a stack-based language, which uses Reverse Polish notation.
+The basic _thing_ in Forth is the "word", which is a named data item, subroutine, or operator.

+Programming in Forth consists largely of defining new words, which are stored in a so-called "dictionary", in terms of existing ones.

 This repository was created by following the brief tutorial posted within the following Hacker News thread:

 * https://news.ycombinator.com/item?id=13082825